hitoshi-watase/sercrod/docs/reference/directives/post.md

       - `this._data = this._wrap_data(value)`.

-    - This re-wraps the root in Nablla's proxy layer similarly to other data entry points.
+    - This re-wraps the root in Sercrod's proxy layer similarly to other data entry points.

 Tracking: